lyyric/CSMI_Notes/M1 S1/Projet 1/fe pre EN.md

   4. Present the C++ implementation details.
   5. Discuss the results and performance analysis.
   6. Conclude and talk about future work.
-- Now, let’s begin with the project’s background and objectives.

 ---